brotherlogic/adventofcode/README.md

 # adventofcode

 Docker based version of adventserver.
+With solvers for each year.